smtilson/pp4-playlist-manager/README.md

 # YouTube DJ
 ## YouTube DJ plays all YOUR hits!

-The key idea of this project is to make an easy UI for making collaborative playlists on YouTube music.
+Welcome to YouTube DJ!
+The goal of this project is to enable friends to easily make playlists together.
+Visit the live project [here](https://pp4-playlist-manager-67004a99f0e2.herokuapp.com/).

+<img src="./readme_files/screenshots/responsive-img.png" alt="Landing page on different displays">

 ## Table of contents
-Introduction
+- Introduction
-Design
+- Design
-Features
+- Features
-Deployment
+- Deployment
-Testing
+- Testing

-<img src="./readme_files/screenshots/responsive-img.png" alt="Landing page on different displays">
+- References

 ## Introduction
 Welcome to YouTube DJ, a webapp designed to enable collaborative YouTube playlist management.
 I was inspired to design this webapp based on an experience I had this past Easter.
 After Easter Brunch with my wife's immediate family, we listened to music.
 This was done by passing around a single phone and having family members select one song at a time.
 It seemed to me that it would be convenient to have a way for us to all add songs independently via our own devices.
 This app enables that while allowing the "owner" of the queue to maintain control.
 This control might be necessary to ensure that everyone gets a chance to hear a song they like, not just the person who is the fastest.
 Or it might be necessary if someone in the group is immature (like a 12 year old per se).